arviiyer/securevault/README.md

-# Vaultify: A Secure File Encryption and Decryption Tool
+# SecureVault: A Secure File Encryption and Decryption Tool

-Vaultify is a lightweight and efficient tool built in Go that allows users to securely encrypt and decrypt files within a directory using AES-256 encryption.
+SecureVault is a lightweight and efficient tool built in Go that allows users to securely encrypt and decrypt files within a directory using AES-256 encryption.
 This project is ideal for anyone looking to safeguard sensitive data or learn about implementing cryptographic techniques.

 ---